dysdsyd/dysdsyd.github.io/index.md

 show-avatar: true
 ---

 I am a Masters student in Electrical & Computer Engineering department at the University of Michigan, Ann Arbor.
+I am enrolled in the Computer Vision track where my focus is on mathematical and algorithmic aspect of Computer Vision.
 Previously, I worked as a Data Scientist at [ZS](https://www.zs.com) in India.
 I applied the concepts of Computer Vision, Natural Language Processing and Machine Learning to solve challenging problems across Healthcare, Gaming and Software domain.

 ## Research Interest
 I'm interested in understanding how machines can learn to build the underlying representation of our 3D world through observation or interaction.
+To this extent, I am currently working on understanding the reperesentation of gemoteric kernel like Graph Convolutions for mesh representation.

 ## News
 **[Jan 2020]** Serving as a TA for [Arch 662 - Architecture & Artificial Intelligence](https://taubmancollege.umich.edu/students/course-list/architecture-662-thesis-studio-2g43g7-winter-2020)